inform-us/requirements_specifications/informus/rules/Sedation (RASS) ventilated.md

 ### Percentage of RASS readings on Target Calculation

-Denominator = the number of RASS readings that have had 'has_valid_numerical_RASS_target': 'on target' or 'not on target' or if 'has_valid_entered_RASS_target': 'non-numerical' set within the last 24 hours
+- Denominator = the number of RASS readings that have had 'has_valid_numerical_rass_target': 'below target', 'above target', 'on target' or 'has_valid_entered_RASS_target': 'non-numerical' set within the last 24 hours
-Numerator = the number of these RASS readings that were within their target within the last 24 hours Denote as percentage
+- Numerator = the number of these RASS readings that were 'on target' within the last 24 hours

+Denote as percentage

 ### Total Hours on Sedation (corresponds to front tile)